 Central Garden & Pet is happy to help with both pets and pests.
 The company is among the largest US producers and distributors of lawn, garden, and pet supplies, providing its products to pet supplies retailers, home improvement centers, nurseries, and mass merchandisers ( Wal-Mart is its largest customer).
-It operates about 30 manufacturing plants and more than 25 distribution centers throughout the US; it also has sales offices in the UK.
+It operates 31 manufacturing plants and about 30 distribution centers throughout the US; it also has sales offices in the UK.
 Central Garden & Pet's proprietary brand lines include AMDRO fire ant bait, Four Paws animal products, Kaytee bird seed, Nylabone dog chews, Norcal pottery, Pennington grass seed and bird seed products, and TFH pet books.
 Chairman William Brown controls the company.

 Sales and Marketing

 Central Garden & Pet relies heavily on just a few national retailer chains for much of its sales.
 In 2015 the company's largest customer, Wal-Mart, accounted for 16% of total net sales, and about 30% of sales for the Garden segment.
 The Home Depot and Lowe's accounted for 7% and 8% of annual sales, respectively.
 PetSmart accounted for 8% of the Pet segment's net sales.
 PETCO is also a big customer.